 At first he defined what he called Basic Needs.
 The original idea was that these needs must be fulfilled before one could move along.
 Food, air, water, sleep, shelter (warmth) and sex were often enumerated, though it depends on the date of the writing.
 Later a kind of innate curiosity was included.
 (Thank God.)
 So for the child, seeking these was natural and instinctive.
 Motivation didn’t come from outside, though a reassuring mom might help.
 And when these were going well. we could move up Maslow’s pyramid to safety and security issues.
 I think that this implies that there could be outside forces, like an unsafe neighborhood, wartime, persecution, bullying, or a pernicious family member or competitor who might endanger the giggling and growing dimensions of one’s life.
 These defensive needs, security needs, must come next.
 (The “must” weakens in later discussion, and was revised to suggest that even poverty could be partially dealt with or at least tolerated for a while.)

 Maslow’s third level is social — belonging to, identifying with, feeling connected to, and being loved by.
 In many ways this is a broad category as one can be a yankee fan, a folk singer, a tweeter, but it intends to include intimate friends, boyfriends and girlfriends when things are going well.
 (When a student journal highlighted this reference: Harry and Janet Forever I would often reply “Forever is a feeling, not a time.”
 It was designed to soften the blow, later on.)
-One’s life did not end with the diverse of young love.
+One’s life did not end with the divorce of young love.
 With luck it was a broadening experience.

 While one relationship could be replaced by another, identification might provide a more stable reassurance.
 Sometimes being part of a school can do that.
 As can church or a sports team.